Using the DroneDeploy Flight app to capture RTK corrections with the Mavic 3 Enterprise.

 - Advanced, Teams, or Enterprise subscription

-- Version 4.136.0 (or later) of the DroneDeploy Flight app installed on the RC Pro Enterprise controller
+- The latest version of the DroneDeploy Flight app is installed on the RC Pro Enterprise controller.

 - Internet connection

 Use the search icon below to discover if your site is located in the coverage area.

 Within the RTK coverage area (see coverage map), Instant RTK access is available in the United States, Europe, and parts of Australia.

 - Attach the RTK module to the drone.
 Check out this video to learn how.